Freddie Mercury Trivia Questions

 Click to reveal answer ›

-Mercury studied graphic art and design at Ealing Art College and sketched many of his iconic stage outfits himself.
+Mercury studied graphic art and design at Ealing Art College, not fashion illustration.
+While he designed many of his stage outfits, he was not formally trained as a fashion illustrator.

 Click to reveal answer ›